 Pastor's Desk: 27th Sunday in Ordinary Time

 Likewise in our own day we are facing very difficult times as a country and in each household.
 We can ask ourselves; why is the Lord not answering our prayers?
 How come people are suffering?
 Jesus calls the apostles and each one of us to hold firm.
 Don’t fall away because of these testing times.
-Faith is ultimately about being of service to God and the community.
 Our faith will be rewarded.
 Remember that it is always easy to be a person of faith in good times, when we are enjoying the blessings the Lord sends our way; the real challenge to be a person of faith is when the Lord appears to be distant and challenges are presented instead.
-Let us pray for a faith that is outward looking rather fixated on itself.
+Let us pray for a strong faith and constancy in our lives.

 Have a great week.

 Church Notices, 3rd October 2010

 - Today is known across the country as ‘A Day for Life’.
 The Bishops of Ireland have published a special Pastoral Letter on the meaning of Christian death and care for those who are dying.